Gulf States Dive and Rescue

 You deserve to have an instructor backed by a recognized certification authority in that discipline who makes sure information, skills and yes the instructors, meet certain standards and criteria.

 In the health care environment, American Heart Association CPR is more than simply compressions on a chest and airway management.
 It's about recognition, understanding the process, personal and by-stander safety, communications, organization and implementation of skills and knowledge that is updated just about every five years.
+Would you accept a CPR course from one of your subordinates provided by Joe Blow and Ricky Rescue simply because they "say" it's a good course?

-A Certification vs Certificate of Participation or a Certificate of Course Completion, gives an individiul or department the confidence that what was learned in the class they took from us is the most up to date, proven information meeting recognized international standards and shared by other First Responders whom you may have to work next to in a mutual aid environment.
+A Certification vs Certificate of Participation or a Certificate of Course Completion, gives an individual or department the confidence that what was learned in the class they took from us is the most up to date, proven information meeting recognized international standards and shared by other First Responders whom you may have to work next to in a mutual aid environment.

 Would you take SCUBA lessons from someone who called himself an instructor, created his own class, but was uncertified to teach anyone?
 His or her course completely unrecognized by any of the various national and international organizations?
 How will you feel about that 130ft below the surface?